anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-04-21-Risk-and-Returns---the-Sharpe-Ratio.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="9.-The-Sharpe-Ratio,-Step-2:-Standard-Deviation-of-the-Return-Difference">9.
-The Sharpe Ratio, Step 2: Standard Deviation of the Return Difference<a class="anchor-link" href="#9.-The-Sharpe-Ratio,-Step-2:-Standard-Deviation-of-the-Return-Difference"> </a></h2><p>It looks like there was quite a bit of a difference between average daily returns for Amazon and Facebook.</p>
+<h2 id="The-Sharpe-Ratio,-Step-2:-Standard-Deviation-of-the-Return-Difference">The Sharpe Ratio, Step 2: Standard Deviation of the Return Difference<a class="anchor-link" href="#The-Sharpe-Ratio,-Step-2:-Standard-Deviation-of-the-Return-Difference"> </a></h2><p>It looks like there was quite a bit of a difference between average daily returns for Amazon and Facebook.</p>
 <p>Next, we calculate the standard deviation of the <code>excess_returns</code>.
 This shows us the amount of risk an investment in the stocks implies as compared to an investment in the S&amp;P 500.</p>
 </div>
 </div>